abdirahmanburyar/FAYO/SETUP_SSH_KEY.md

 ## 🔒 Security Notes

 - **Never commit the private key** to your repository
-- The private key should only be stored in GitHub Secrets
 - Keep your private key secure on your local machine
+- Use proper file permissions: `chmod 600 ~/.ssh/id_rsa_vps`
-- If the key is compromised, generate a new one and update GitHub Secrets
+- If the key is compromised, generate a new one and remove the old public key from VPS

 ## 🐛 Troubleshooting